 ‘I hope that nothing I said at breakfast offended you.’

 ‘Of course not’.
 I don’t get offended very easily.
 I have a hide like a rhinoceros.
-Although I was slightly offended that she thought I would take offence so easily.
+I was slightly offended however that she thought I would take offence so easily.

-At lunchtime, the managers had broken out the cheap, plastic rainbow wigs.
-LGBT people are people of grace, style and elegance.
-Had they missed the memo?
+At lunchtime, the managers had broken out the plastic rainbow wigs.

-As I entered they spotted me, and descended on my desk like a pack of rabid, ravenous hyenas.
+As I entered they spotted me, and descended on my table like a pack of rabid hyenas.
 I am an ACTUAL gay.
 I am DIVERSE.
 I clearly needed to be INCLUDED.

 ‘Have some Skittles.
 Celebrate the rainbow’ one them eagerly offered me a bag of sweets.